hermonochy/QuizMaster/README.md

 - `load_quiz()`: Load a quiz from a JSON file.
 - `quiz_game()`: Play the quiz game with loaded questions.

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!Please add some extra quizzes for others.
+This repository is open to pull requests.

+## Future Work

+- more methods of awnsering questions
+- adding pictures to questions
+- more user friendly method of starting and interface